Prag8855/aab/content/tools/appointment-finder.md

 ## What's wrong with Bürgeramt appointments?

 In Berlin, most government services require an appointment.
-If you want to [register an address](/glossary/Anmeldung), renew a passport or get a driving licence, you must book an appointment at the [[Bürgeramt]].
+To [register an address](/glossary/Anmeldung), renew a passport or get a driving licence, you must book an appointment at the [[Bürgeramt]].

 **Bürgeramt appointments are hard to find**.
 Most of the time, there are no appointments.[^0] You must refresh the page again and again until you find one.
 Since most appointments are added during business hours,[^1] many Berliners must do this during work.